LandOfTheRair/landoftherair.github.io/_docs/getting-started/tips-tricks.md

 * You can gain proficiency with particular weapons by using them repeatedly.
 * Read your Log frequently.
 There are lots of hidden areas in the game only made known through the environment.
 * NPCs will often have very visible dialog options, ie, if an NPC named "Talker" says "Hey, TALK to me!" you would say `tal, talk` to open new dialog options.
+* Check out the [wiki](https://github.com/LandOfTheRair/landoftherair/wiki) for more in-depth information on the game!